 You can write your reviews and post them on Yelp, but there is no way - API or scraping - that you can legally copy them from Yelp, except by visiting each page and copy & pasting.
 For me, this is a deterrent to contributing to Yelp, even if it’s tepid reviews of coffeeshops.
 And since I’ve found DC’s best, there’s not much to say there.

 So I get it: companies see user-generated data as their competitive advantage.
 If anyone could get a MySQL dump of Yelp, there’d be lots of competitors who are ‘unfairly’ advantaged by having the work done for them.
-Yelp has competition, like Google Places, Foursquare and the like, and needs to manage how they reuse and its content.
+Yelp has competition, like Google Places (update: Google Places was discontinued), Foursquare and the like, and needs to manage how they reuse and its content.

 But that’s not the point: a website inviting contributions but lacking an export API isn’t good enough for conscientious or creative users.
 In this case, over-eager legal terms really limit the potential of site.